Bessemer and Lake Erie Railroad: Route notes

 The B&LE connects with the Norfolk Southern Railway at Wallace Junction, near Girard, Pennsylvania, and at the Shenango Yard in Greenville, Pennsylvania.
 The Union Railroad connects at the B&LE's southern terminus at Penn Hills' North Bessemer Yard.
 CSX (formerly the Erie-Lackawanna Railroad) connects at Shenango Yard (the Pennsylvania Railroad may have connected here, too), and the Buffalo and Pittsburgh Railroad connects at Calvin Yard in Butler, Pennsylvania.
 The B&LE formerly interchanged at Osgood, Pennsylvania with the New York Central System, later Penn Central Railroad and then Conrail, until the latter abandoned the line in 1988.

+The Bessemer and Lake Erie accessed the City of Erie using trackage rights over the Nickel Plate Road established in 1891 by the PS&LE.
+There the railroad maintained a small terminal facility for both passenger and freight operations, with its own passenger station a block north of Union Station.

 The main rail yard and locomotive and car shops are in Greenville, Pennsylvania.
 Although the B&LE acquired some early diesel-electric switching locomotives painted black with yellow trim, in 1950 the company adopted a locomotive color scheme of bright orange and black which is still in use.
 Because the B&LE's primary traffic is iron ore, it adopted rust-colored hoppers so the ore wouldn't produce noticeable stains on its cars.

 The B&LE also saw passenger traffic, and maintained a spur line from its main line east to Conneaut Lake Park amusement park for dropping off and picking up excursionists visiting the park.